What is Arteriosclerosis?

 - High Blood Pressure

-Because it puts a strain on it, high blood pressure can damage the interior lining of the arteries.
+Because it puts a strain on your arteries, high blood pressure can damage the interior lining of the arteries.
 Cholesterol and fat deposits begin to accumulate in the artery and create plaque, eventually blocking off circulation.
-High cholesterol can cause both arteriosclerosis and atherosclerosis (x).
+High cholesterol can cause both arteriosclerosis and atherosclerosis. (x)

 - Other Risk Factors

 Complications of Arteriosclerosis

 Arteriosclerosis reduces the quality of life, and at worst, it can kill.
 When your body’s organs and tissues do not get the essential oxygen they need, they can’t function properly and effectively.
 And if the body struggles just to stay alive, it can be challenging to enjoy life.
 Some complications may develop from arteriosclerosis:

 Arteriosclerosis causes the arteries to thicken and narrow.
 When the arteries that serve the heart get narrow and blood flow drops, severe chest pain (angina pectoris), heart failure, or a heart attack can ensue. (x) Heart disease is the number one killer of both women and men in the U.S. every year. (x)

 PAD is a particular type of atherosclerosis that affects the blood vessels that transport blood to the arms and legs.
 One common sign of peripheral artery disease is a pain in the leg muscles when walking (claudication).
 It may also cause cramping in the hips or calf muscles after mild exertion, numbness or weakness in the extremities or a weak pulse in the feet.
 Patients may also experience persistently cold feet. (x)

 - Carotid Artery Disease